UEFA Under-19 Futsal EURO fixtures and results | Under-19 Futsal EURO

 In Group B, Slovenia defeated fellow finals debutants Finland 4-2 after having led by four goals at one point.
 Italy then eked out a 2-1 victory against 2022 semi-finalists Ukraine, though Maksym Malynovskyi's consolation made him the first player to score in multiple U19 Futsal EURO final tournaments, a feat later emulated by Juanico and Dragičević.

-Both groups continue on Monday, when Croatia will conclude the action against Spain.
+Both groups continue on Monday with all three opening winners potentially able to clinch early qualification.
 Each section ends on Wednesday, with the leading pair in each group progressing to the semi-finals two days later.
-The final will be held on 10 September.
+The final will be held on Sunday.

 Group stage